ameysh/Fooocus-Prime/readme.md

 - This fork is experimental and provided **“as is”**, without any warranty, express or implied, including but not limited to merchantability or fitness for a particular purpose.
 - Use this software at your own risk.
 The maintainer is not liable for any damages or data loss resulting from its use.

+### Please use **Fooocus-Prime** responsibly and ethically.

+You are solely responsible for any content generated using this software.
+The developer(s) and maintainer(s) of Fooocus-Prime do not endorse, review, or assume liability for any outputs or the way they are used.

+AI-generated content should be created and used with care.
+Always ensure that your use of this software:

+- Complies with applicable laws and regulations.
+- Respects the rights, privacy, and dignity of individuals.
+- Does not cause harm, infringe on intellectual property, or spread misinformation.

+By using Fooocus-Prime, you agree to take full responsibility for any content you generate and its consequences.
+Use this tool mindfully.

 ## License

 This project remains under the [GNU General Public License v3.0](LICENSE), in line with the original Fooocus repository.